* Indicates required questions

-Unfortunately, qualifying for an Offer in Compromise is less than half the battle.
-Preparing and negotiating Offer in Compromise settlements is a complicated procedure which can take anywhere from six months to a year to complete.
-The analogy we draw to clients who ask “Can I do it myself?” is that this is much like trying to represent yourself in a criminal trial—you can do it, but most people would agree that in order to get the best outcome, you should hire an attorney.
+Qualifying for an Offer in Compromise is less than half the battle.
+Preparing and negotiating a settlement is a tedious and complicated process that can take anywhere from six months to a year to complete.
+Trying to do it yourself is much like representing yourself in a criminal trial—Don’t do it!
+To give yourself the best chance of a favorable outcome, you need a trusted tax resolution specialist on your side.